 1. Sports facility closure/ non-closure

-Indoor Gyms, fitness and dance studios and indoor sports facilities in an area entering Local COVID-19 Alert Level Tier 1 (Medium) or Tier 2 (High) are not required to close.
+Indoor Gyms, fitness and dance studios and indoor sports facilities in England in an area entering Local COVID-19 Alert Level Tier 1 (Medium) or Tier 2 (High) are not required to close.
 Sport activities can continue when formally organised by a qualified instructor, club, NGB, company or charity and in line with government legislation, and after completing an appropriate risk assessment.

-Indoor Gyms, fitness and dance studios and indoor sports facilities in an area entering Alert Level 3 (Very High) of the Local COVID-19 Alert Levels will not be automatically required to close by law but a decision will be made between the local authority and central government as to whether these facilities may remain open or not.
+Indoor Gyms, fitness and dance studios and indoor sports facilities in England in an area entering Alert Level 3 (Very High) of the Local COVID-19 Alert Levels will not be automatically required to close by law but a decision will be made between the local authority and central government as to whether these facilities may remain open or not.
 I.e., closure/ non-closure at Tier 3 can vary between different local authorities.